Looking for a luxury stay in the heart of the UAE capital? St Regis Abu Dhabi and the Nation Riviera Beach Club might just be your answer

 Our servers were attentive without being overbearing and there is a general feeling within the room of great enjoyment and relaxation.
-Towards the end of the afternoon they run some prize draws and put on a great display of sabering the champagne at the outside bar.
-Miss Z got to hold the saber and thought this was a real treat (mum thought it slightly less amusing when the first attempt at opening the champagne failed and I was going for a graphic photo from underneath – ooops!!)
+Towards the end of the afternoon, they run some prize draws and put on a great display of sabering the champagne at the outside bar.
+Miss Z got to hold the sabre and thought this was a real treat (mum thought it slightly less amusing when the first attempt at opening the champagne failed and I was going for a graphic photo from underneath – ooops!!)

-Now if the desert room wasn’t exciting enough, a little surprise was kept to the end in their chocolate and cigar lounge!
+Now if the dessert room wasn’t exciting enough, a little surprise was kept to the end in their chocolate and cigar lounge!
 Keep this one up your sleeve as a special treat if dining with kids!